ar4/deepwave/SPECIFICATION.md

 Consistent style across all files is important.
 Deepwave uses the Google style guides, and they should be rigorously enforced.

+Many of the users are not native English speakers.
+The documentation should therefore be written using simple and easily understood language.
+Many of the users are also students who might only be beginning to learn about seismic imaging and inversion, so jargon and concepts should not be used without clear explanation.

 ## 1. High-Level Architecture

 Deepwave uses a hybrid architecture to balance high performance with a user-friendly Python API.
 The core wave propagation logic is implemented in C (for CPUs) and CUDA (for GPUs).
 A Python layer provides the user interface and integrates with PyTorch for automatic differentiation.